 Employees shall work as directed by supervisory personnel.
-Under all circumstances, the Employer reserves the right to establish the number of employees and the work methods necessary to perform any activity
+Under all circumstances, the Employer reserves the right to establish the number of employees and the work methods necessary to perform any activity.

-ARTICLE 4: UNION MEMBERSHIP AND VOLUNTARY ASSIGNMENTOF WAGES
+ARTICLE 4: UNION MEMBERSHIP AND VOLUNTARY ASSIGNMENT OF WAGES SECTION 4.1: MEMBERSHIP

-Not later than (for persons hired after this agreement becomes effective) thirty (30) days after their hire date or (for those employed at the effective date of this Agreement) the effective date of this Agreement, or the execution date of this Agreement, whichever is later, every worker subject to the terms of this Agreement shall, as a condition of employment, become and remain a member of the Union, paying the periodic dues uniformly required, or, in the alternative, shall, as a condition of employment, pay a fee in the amount equal to the periodic dues uniformly required as a condition of acquiring or retaining membership, or, if the worker objects to the payment of that agency fee, such worker shall, as a condition of employment, pay that portion of the agency fee that is related to the Union's representation costs.
+Not later than (for persons hired after this agreement becomes effective) thirty (30) days after their hire date or (for those employed at the effective date of this Agreement) the effective date of this Agreement or the execution date of this Agreement, whichever is later, every worker subject to the terms of this Agreement shall, as a condition of employment, maintain their membership in good standing in the Union.
+"In good standing," for this Agreement is defined as the tendering of periodic Union dues, per the provisions of Section 8 of the National Labor Relations Act, as amended and by applicable law.
+Upon written notice to the Employer from the Union that an employee has failed to maintain Union membership in good standing, the Employer and the Union shall meet with the employee to determine a reasonable resolution.
+If no resolution is reached, the Employer will, by fifteen (15) days from receipt of notice from the Union, terminate said employee, provided that the Union's termination request complies with applicable law.